smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `- all items` - ban all items

+`- no item` - force every pokemon to hold an item (ban empty item slots)

 `- all abilities, + No Ability` - ban all abilities (No Ability needs to be specifically allowed to allow Pokemon with no abilities)

 ### Complex bans